Kinloch, New Zealand: Recreation and community

 Kinloch has a mixture of permanent residents and holiday makers.
 In 2013, 70% of Kinloch's houses were classified as holiday homes.
 The lake is used for trout fishing, alongside water-skiing and wakeboarding.
 Walking and cycling tracks include the Kawakawa to Kinloch (K2K) track.

 The Kinloch Club golf course was designed by Jack Nicklaus and opened in March 2007.
 In 2018 the course was ranked as the best 18-hole course in New Zealand by the New Zealand Professional Golfers Association.
-Goody bags for attendees at the 67th Primetime Emmy Awards in 2015 included a stay at the course lodge.
 There is also a public 10-hole golf course located in Kinloch village.

-Kinloch has a general store, a restaurant called the Tipsy Trout, and a café at the Kinloch Club golf course.
+Kinloch has a general store, and a café at the Kinloch Club golf course.

 The Kinloch Triathlon has been held annually since 1985 and is New Zealand's longest running triathlon.

 The Kinloch Volunteer Fire Brigade services the area.
 It is an auxiliary brigade meaning it is run by Taupō's fire brigade.